EmergingMarketWatch

 The slowdown of headline CPI growth in recent months came on the back of food prices.
 Most categories saw little change in price dynamics, while there was some inflationary pressure from personal care and education prices.

-Bank Indonesia expressed confidence that CPI inflation will remain under control and within the target band this year.
-This projection looks realistic, in our view, especially given the recent appreciation of the rupiah, which further lowered the pressure from imported inflation.
+Bank Indonesia expressed confidence that CPI inflation will remain under control and within the target band in 2025.
+This projection looks realistic, in our view, especially given the recent downward trend despite the rupiah's ongoing depreciation.

 Conclusion

 Looking forward, we expect BI to remain vigilant regarding further rate cuts, due to the renewed pressure on the rupiah.
-As a result, the next rate cut could take place in Q1 2025, in our view, provided that the rupiah manages to regain some of the recent losses.
+As a result, the next rate cut could take place in Q1 2025, possibly in January or February, in our view, provided that the rupiah manages to regain some of the recent losses.

 The pace of the Fed's monetary easing will also play a key role, as further delays on the Fed's side would inevitably lead to the BI remaining on hold for longer, in our view.